Darake/zip-zop/README.md

 # Zip-Zop

 Zip-Zop is a compression software using lossless compression algorithms.
-In addition to compression, Zip-Zop can return the files to their normal form.
 The project is an algorithms and data structures school project.